 CDN (Content Delivery Network)

-Having a fast website delivers a great user experience and helps improve your search engine optimization (SEO).
+A fast website delivers a great user experience and helps improve your search engine optimization (SEO).

 Bluehost offers a free, built-in CDN.
 Dreamhost’s starter plans don’t include a CDN.